 The OE and the Board requires disclosure of certain information under circumstances:

 An OE employee shall, prior to acting in a manner that may impinge on public duty, including the award of a permit, contract, or license, disclose the nature of a private interest that creates the conflict.
-The OE employee shall make the disclosure in writing to their supervisor, listing the amount of private interest, if any, the purpose and duration of the services rendered, if any, and the compensation received for the services or other information that is necessary to describe the interest.
+The OE employee shall make the disclosure in writing to their supervisor, listing the amount of private interest, if any, the purpose, and duration of the services rendered, if any, and the compensation received for the services or other information that is necessary to describe the interest.
 If the OE employee then performs the official act involved, the OE employee shall state for the record the fact and summary nature of the interest disclosed at the time of performing the act.

-An OE employee may not solicit or accept employment or engage in negotiations or meetings to consider employment with a person whom you regulate in your official duties, without first giving notice to your supervisor.
+An OE employee may not solicit or accept employment or engage in negotiations or meetings to consider employment with a person whom OE employee regulates in the employee’s official duties, without first giving notice to the employee’s supervisor.

 OE and Board Property for Private Business Purposes